 Finally, when it comes to free accommodation, you could also check out WWOOFing.
 You’ll receive free lodging and food in exchange for working on a local organic farm for a few hours every day.
 You’ll likely make tons of new friends, learn a new skill, and see a side of Cambodia that few travellers get to experience.
 WorkAway is another option in Cambodia that’ll give you a free stay in exchange for a more diverse choice of work (think: volunteering in yoga studios, painting houses, and working in an eco resort on a paradise island).

 Okay, but what if you’re not a budget traveller and just want to stay in a lovely, well-reviewed hotel or guesthouse that’s good value for money and has all the things you need from a place to lay your head?
 I’ve got you!
-I’ve visited Cambodia on both a mid-range and high-end budget, and was blown away by how much I could get for my money.
+I’ve visited Cambodia on a cheap-as-chips, mid-range, and high-end budget, and was blown away by how much I could get for my money.
 For around $60 a night, you’ll be able to stay in a seriously impressive hotel.

-Here are some of my favourite spots in the country:
+Here are some of my favourite spots in the country.

 Kampot: RikiTikiTavi ($65 a night)

 I’ve stayed at RikiTikiTavi three times[!], so opting for this guesthouse now feels like a travel tradition for me.
 Fortunately, it’s just as lovely in 2022 as it was in 2012.
 It’s an adorable guesthouse in a central location, right on the banks of the river.
 The open-air restaurant makes for a particularly epic spot for catching the sunset each evening.
 The staff are wonderful, the rooms luxurious, and it’s easy to hire motorbikes through reception to ride to Kep and back.